 The Hall Effect sensor does have its disadvantages:

-Hall Effect sensors work on the principle of a magnetic field, making it possible for external magnetic fields to interfere with this and bias the measurement of a current flow.
+- Hall Effect sensors work on the principle of a magnetic field, making it possible for external magnetic fields to interfere and bias the measurement of current flow.

-Even with well-centered electrodes, the offset voltage still presents as an output voltage in the absence of a magnetic field.
+- Even with well-centered electrodes, the offset voltage still presents an output voltage in the absence of a magnetic field.